qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 The backend API adapters also take care of mapping from/to our domain objects, like the `_toDiagnosticSessionSummary` function in the example.
 We make this mapping explicit, to:
 - allow independent evolution of different components
 - represent the domain objects (resources) explicitly in our front end code, to make it easier for ourselves as developers
-- shield against any malicious JS stuff coming in
+- shield against malicious JS stuff coming in
 - allow contract based testing

 ### The application through a Hexagonal lens